Master of Science: Nursing Education

 Nursing Education: Courses

-The Nursing Education curriculum is offered in the following sequence of classes.
+The Nursing Education curriculum is comprised of the following courses.
 Please note that NSG 590 will be the last class taken in the Nursing Education sequence.

 This course emphasizes the systematic process of theory development in nursing.
 The role of traditional science in relation to other ways of knowing is explored.
 Students will describe, analyze, and evaluate current theories of nursing.
 The relationship of research and practice to theory is discussed.